eunices/eunices.github.io/_pages/cv.md

 ## Eunice J.Y.
 Soh

 Hello!
 Currently, I am a full-time Masters by research student at NUS.
 Looking for [employment opportunities](#opportunities-) in second half of 2021.

-I am a keen learner and goal-oriented worker with work experience as a data analyst, and in data management and research, in various public agencies.
+I am a keen learner and goal-oriented worker with prior experience as a data analyst, and in data management and research, across various public agencies.

 ## Portfolio 🐜